haimkastner/castnet-blog/contents/en/blog/units-in-system.md

 const newPlatformPositionInMeters = newPlatformPositionInYards * 0.9144;

 console.log(newPlatformPositionInMeters);
-// Here we use the meters units so why the 'getCurrentPosition' force to convert to yards units?
+// Here we use the meters system, so why the 'getCurrentPosition' force to convert to yards units?
 ```
 <br>
 <br>